 I don't work on a ship or vessel that needs STCW certificates, I only use my STCW Personal Survival Techniques qualification to validate my RYA Commercial Endorsement or Instructor qualification.
 Do I still need to update it?

 Yes.
 The RYA state that they do require STCW PST certificates to be updated if it is being used as part of a commercial endorsement for whatever reason.
-If you have not been involved in the 6 items that require a declaration from MSN 1865 (M) (e.g. lifeboat drills) in the last 5 years and give us a completed and signed declaration we will not be able to take you onto an updating course and you would need to complete the one-day full personal survival techniques to gain a new, in date certificate.
+If you have not been involved in the 6 items that require a declaration from MSN 1865 (M) (e.g. lifeboat drills) in the last 5 years you will not be eligible to complete a signed declaration to qualify for the shortened course.
+In this case you would need to complete the one-day full personal survival techniques to gain a new, in date certificate.

 How long do the courses take to complete?

-Some employers either mis-read the regulations or are using the regulations that are being recommended by other national government agencies (i.e not the British Maritime and Coastguard Agency) because of the areas in which their vessels and/or employees work.
+Firstly, your paymaster is King!
+In a lot of cases they are able to command their requirements and this can be used to "weed out" applicants when an employer expects large numbers of applicants.
+In addition, some employers either mis-read the regulations or are using the regulations that are being recommended by other national government agencies (i.e. not the British Maritime and Coastguard Agency), because of the areas in which their vessels and/or employees work.

 We also hear of some large companies (e.g. EDF Energy etc.) that are offering contracts to shipping or construction sub-contractors and demand the employees have recently completed all modules before the contract is offered.
 There is no argument against this; if they are the paymasters, you must conform or not get the work!